BedrockStreaming/iab/README.md

 _Feature based is not available for now with IAB Consent Framework.
 But since the feature field is available in the VendorList, we can imagine managing consents using feature based approach_

 ## Consent Management Provider (CMP)

-CMP is a company who can read the vendors chosen by a customer (ex: google, analytics ... ) and the company can see the consent status of this user.
+The CMP is a tool that aims to make information transit between the application and the different third parties involved.
+It's actually the "standard" (IAB way) to share information concerning user consents with other advertising (tracking and so forth) companies.

 ### Required API

+To make communication easier, a contract is etablished between the provider (the user in OUR app) and the consumer (the third party company tool).

-Each CMP must provide the following API:
+The CMP should follow this API:

 `__cmp(Command, Parameter, Callback)`

-This API provide few command :
+And provide the following as `Command`:

 <table>
   <tr>